HUMBO: Bridging Response Generation and Facial Expression Synthesis: Introduction

-Recently, several virtual intelligent assistants show up in the market, such as Apple Siri, Google Assistant, Microsoft Cortana, and Amazon Alexa.
+Nowadays, several virtual intelligent assistants show up in the market, such as Apple Siri, Google Assistant, Microsoft Cortana, and Amazon Alexa.
 However, most of these systems only focus on single or monotonous modality, such as textual or vocal interaction.
 Although the existing systems have shown capability of enabling users to perform basic information inquiries and helping simple daily activities, real human-human conversation actually involve multiple modalities of information.
 Communication between humans is complex and often requiring mixture of expression mode to easily precisely exchange information, for example, using both gestures and voice.
 Multimodal dialogues reflect more human-like behavior, however, this research topic of is barely explored due to its difficulty in data collection, cross-modality reasoning, and various aspects.
-Previous work \cite{saha2018towards} first created a dataset of multimodal conversations in the fashion domain which explores the direction of cross-modality reasoning within dialogue contexts, and \cite{liao2018knowledge} further presents a knowledge-aware multimodal dialogue model to address the limitation of text-based dialogue systems.
+In this paper, we explores a brand new research direction, which aim to bridge response generation and facial expression synthesis.
+The idea is inspired by talking head tasks \cite{suwajanakorn2017synthesizing}, the line of research in synthesizing talking faces from speech, in which the face is animated to mimic the continuous time-varying context (i.e. talking) and affective states carried in the speech.